 Amid his comments on immigration, polls show negative impressions of Trump among Latinos.
 A Gallup poll released Aug.
 24 found that Hispanics were more likely to give Trump unfavorable ratings than favorable ones by 51 percentage points.

-Some immigrant advocates pointed to the removal of prominent Latino journalist Jorge Ramos from an Iowa press conference last week as a metaphor for the candidate’s desire to remove Latinos from the United States.
+Some immigrant advocates pointed to the removal of prominent Latino journalist Jorge Ramos from an Iowa press conference during Trumps’ presidency as a metaphor for the candidate’s desire to remove Latinos from the United States.

 “Mr. Trump should heed the following warning: Our Latino and immigrant communities are not going to forget the way he has treated them,” the Washington, D.C.-based Fair Immigration Reform Movement said in a statement.